stardzt/wrappedboxd/README.md

 ![Wrappedboxd](public/screenshot.png)

 A simple web application that converts user diary from Letterboxd into a downloadable image template.
 Powered by Letterboxd API and TMDB API.
-You can visit the site here https://wrappedboxd.netlify.app/
+Visit the site at https://wrappedboxd.netlify.app/.

 ### Key features
 - Display your film watches based on months.